Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 As this happens to the child, the cognitive apparatus is turned off.
 If you can’t think clearly in the moment of shame, everything is working properly.
 The normal response to shame is to worsen the ambiguity.

-David Boulton: In addition to the spotlight I am running on, I’m interested in something I’m doing.
-Shame kicks on and it’s almost like for some period I have spotlights going in different directions and my attention is going in two different directions and I’m confused.
+David Boulton: In addition to the spotlight I am running on when I’m interested in something I’m doing, when shame kicks on, it’s almost like, for some period, I have spotlights going in different directions and my attention is going in two different directions and I’m confused.

 Dr. Donald Nathanson: No, it isn’t going in two different directions.
 What happens is the spotlight of shame takes over and you cannot look at what just triggered the shame, you can’t go there.
 It’s not that you’re in two different directions.
 We go wherever affect sends us the instant the affect flips on.
 So another spotlight has turned on focusing us on this moment, telling us that we can’t focus.